 Read more: What Is a Weeb or Weeaboo?

 Wilkins and Wontkins were created in the blink of an eye.
-Wilkins, a frog-like puppet named after the coffee brand, was a firm believer that everyone should drink Wilkins coffee.
+Wilkins, a frog-like puppet named after the coffee brand, firmly believed that everyone should drink Wilkins coffee.
 Wontkins, a squatter and sadder-looking puppet, loathed the brand.
 The pair were set up with Wilkins serving as the relatable lover of good coffee and Wontkins playing the ultimate coffee killjoy.

-In the puppeteering tradition of Punch and Judy, the laughs Henson produced for these commercials were based in creative violence.
-Each commercial’s eight-second airtime was enough to make viewers see the happiness of being a Wilkins-drinker and that refusing the breakfast drink invited a bevy of negative consequences.
+In the puppeteering tradition of Punch and Judy, the laughs Henson produced for these commercials were based on creative violence.
+Each commercial’s eight-second airtime was enough to make viewers see the happiness of being a Wilkins drinker and that refusing the breakfast drink invited a bevy of negative consequences.

 The pain Wontkins suffered ranged from being shot with a gun, bashed with a club, blown up, and even being run over by a train.
 While some of the scenarios featured Wilkins attacking Wontkins himself, many of the scenarios were administered by an off-camera hand of fate, implying that it wasn’t a simple case of Wilkins despising Wontkins for his choice of drink, but a universal rule that refusing Wilkins coffee led to negative consequences naturally.